The Beatles: The Authorised Biography: Requested alterations

 After submitting his manuscript for approval by the Beatles and their families, Davies was required to make several alterations.
 In Beatles aide Peter Brown's later description, this process amounted to the "wholesale censorship" of the manuscript, particularly with regard to the band's drug taking.
 According to Davies, however, the Beatles made relatively few demands.
 He says it was his own decision to leave out any mention of the band's exploits with groupies during their touring years.
 He says that this was out of consideration for the band members' partners, and because: "Most people over the age of 25 in the 1960s were aware of what happened between rock stars and groupies.
 I felt no need to go into it."

-Since the Beatles had become fascinated by meditation, and at that time planned to focus on spirituality at the expense of their career, Harrison asked him to include more information on this aspect.
+Since the Beatles had become fascinated by meditation, and at that time planned to focus on spirituality at the expense of their careers, Harrison asked him to include more information on this aspect.
 Pattie Boyd, Harrison's wife, explains in the book: "He's found something stronger than the Beatles, though he still wants them to share it."
 Davies was also pressed by Lennon to present a more wholesome picture of his childhood and to cut some of the profanity – to placate Lennon's aunt and parental guardian, Mimi Smith.
 (Note: During the proofreading stage, Lennon wrote to Davies requesting that a remark he made about his mother Julia and her common-law spouse, John Dykins, be removed.
 He further requested that Davies share the book with Smith before it was published.)
 In addition, Epstein's family asked that some mentions of Epstein's homosexuality be cut from the manuscript, although he had approved the text in question.
 Davies recalled that he was careful to use the term "gay", which was "still a code word" at the time.